The 8th Annual Melbourne Firefighter Stair Climb, due to the restrictions imposed by COVID-19, will be a virtual event.

 We invite you, your friends and family to join us as we climb a “MILLION STEPS FOR MENTAL HEALTH”.

 The underlying crisis of the COVID-19 pandemic is undeniably mental health and climbing stairs is symbolic of the struggle many people face.

 So please join us to “step up to fight Depression, PTSI and Suicide” by climbing the stairs at the park, the back steps at home or even a milk crate in the lounge room.

 The Melbourne Firefighter Stair Climb is an annual charity event that sees Firefighters (career and volunteer) and other Emergency Service Personnel come from all over Australasia and the world to compete and fundraise.

 The event simulates the actions of a firefighter entering a burning high rise building, wearing full structural firefighting protective clothing, and wearing Self Contained Breathing Apparatus (SCBA).
 Dräger SCBA will be supplied to every competitor in the event.
 Other Emergency Service Agencies represented include the Police, State Emergency Service, Forest Fire Management and Ambulance, all of which climb in the personal protective clothing and equipment relevant to their agency.

 In the “Donned & Started” category competitors race with their breathing apparatus (SCBA)“on air”.
 For those firefighters who don’t have a SCBA qualification, we offer the “Donned Only” Category – where they still compete in full structural firefighter gear and wearing the SCBA, but do not wear the mask.

-The 600 firefighters competing will start at street level and climb to a finishing line on the 28th floor of the Crown Metropol Hotel.
+The 700 firefighters and Emergency Service Personnel that participate annually start at street level and climb to a finishing line on the 28th floor of the Crown Metropol Hotel.

 A team entry is automatically created once a minimum of three members from the same local brigade or station have entered the Donned & Started Category.